Life Coaching available NATIONWIDE

 Lisa Wooldridge founded Magnolia Soul Care Counseling in Magnolia, Texas, in response to a calling she felt from God—to bring hope and healing to her community.
 As the owner and heart behind the practice, Lisa is deeply passionate about helping others find restoration, connection, and lasting hope.
 She earned her Master’s degree in Clinical Mental Health Counseling from Liberty University’s CACREP-accredited program.
 Prior to that she earned her Bachelor’s degree, also from Liberty University in Interdisciplinary Studies, graduating cum laude.
 Lisa is currently working on her Doctorate in Biblical Counseling.

 Lisa brings both professional training and a compassionate heart into her work.
-She is trained in the Gottman Method for marriage counseling and uses EMDR to help clients process and heal from trauma.
-Whether working with individuals, couples, or families, Lisa’s goal is to create a safe, welcoming space where people feel seen, supported, and encouraged as they move toward growth and wholeness.
+She is trained and specializes in CCTP (Trauma Focused), the Gottman Method for marriage counseling and uses EMDR to help clients process and heal from PTSD trauma.
+Whether working with individuals, couples, or families, from pre-teen through adult Lisa’s goal is to create a safe, welcoming space where people feel seen, supported, and encouraged as they move toward growth and wholeness.

 Licensed Professional Counseling Associate